paramraghavan/sparksql-awsglue/exercises/exercise2/README.md

 1. Each student
 2. The teacher the student has
-3. he class ID the student is scheduled for
+3. The class ID the student is scheduled for

 Assumptions:
 An analyst with no Python coding ability should be able to setup and run the